-Shelley was a candidate of Doctor of Musical Arts at the USC Thornton School of Music in Solo Piano with Bernadene Blaha.
-She was the staff pianist of studios of Midori Gotō, Pamela Frank and Margaret Batjer.
-Shelley earned her Master’s degrees from the Guildhall School of Music and Drama with distinction under the tutelage of Katya Apekisheva and from Rice University, where she taught piano and chamber music.
+Shelley is currently Emerging Artist of the Hong Kong New Music Ensemble.
+Before accepting this position in 2020, Shelley studied at the USC Thornton School of Music in Piano Performance with Bernadene Blaha.
+She was the staff pianist of studios of Midori Gotō, Pamela Frank, Bing Wang and Margaret Batjer.
+Shelley earned her Master’s degrees from the Guildhall School of Music and Drama with distinction under the tutelage of Katya Apekisheva and subsequently from Rice University, where she taught piano and chamber music.
 She received a First Class Honours Bachelor’s in Music from The Chinese University of Hong Kong, where she was on the Faculty of Arts Dean’s List in all three years of her studies.
 Her primary teachers Virginia Weckstrom in the United States, Nancy Loo in Hong Kong and coaches Cho-Liang Lin and Norman Fischer have become important mentors in her music career.
-Shelley Currently resides in Hong Kong.

 吳宇晴常於歐洲、北美及亞洲的主要音樂中心演出，包括紐約卡內基音樂廳，倫敦Milton Court以及國際知名的Tanglewood音樂節和Aspen 音樂節。她去年在林肯中心舞台表演了逾250場獨奏和室內樂音樂會。吳氏從香港中文大學畢業後分別於倫敦Guildhall音樂戲劇學院和侯斯頓的萊斯大學修畢獨奏和室內樂碩士學位。在萊斯大學修讀期間被大學聘任爲鋼琴合作藝術家、鋼琴及室內樂導師。吳氏曾跟隨羅乃新、Virginia Weckstrom、林昭亮和Norman Fischer 等名家學習，並參與演奏Emmanuel Ax, Endellion String Quartet, Kum-Sing Lee, Robert Levin, Garrick Ohlsson, Peter Serkin等的大師班。她現為香港創樂團一員，另外也獲邀在著名的聖達菲（Santa Fe）音樂節舉辦獨奏會。